3-year Average Payout Ratio: The proportion of earnings paid out as dividends to shareholders, typically expressed as a percentage.

 Secondary Market: Market for bond issues previously offered or sold.

 Sector Composition: (Federated Muni and Stock Advantage Fund) is based on the classification given to a security under the Standard & Poor's Global Industry Classification System ("SPGIC System").
-Those that are not classified using the SPGIC System categories are classified by the fund's adviser on a basis consistent with the SPGIC System methodology.
+Those that are not classified using the SPGIC System categories are classified by the fund's advisor on a basis consistent with the SPGIC System methodology.

 Shareholder: An investor owning shares in a mutual fund.